 The 1980s Japanese version of the Auroras had the most beautiful case; the aluminum was bright dipped and then clear anodized so it kept its shine and was hard to scratch (however anodized aluminum can not be polished out if it does get scratched).
 Unfortunately, the Japanese clock motors had plastic gears that were easy to damage when setting the time and wore out much sooner than the metal geared motors made by Hansen that are in the current (and 1970s) clocks.
 The Japanese version made improvements using cool running, cold cathode fluorescent lamps, but made the error of putting these lamps too near the rear polarizer which damaged it and cause dark streaks on the rear filter; to make matters worse, the rear polarizer was glued in place making it impossible to replace.
 Like the Rathcon version, once the motor goes on this model, everything within the case must be replaced with the U.S. manufactured Aurora version parts.

 In 1993, engineer and horologist Barry Gamble (ChronoArt) started manufacturing Luminas (a polarized light clock) and in 1994 began repairing Auroras and manufacturing new Aurora models.
-His first Auroras were made of brass plated in nickel-chrome or 24k gold plated (most beautiful, but also pricey).
+His first Auroras (around 1993-1996) were made of brass plated in nickel-chrome; 25% were plated in 24k gold (most beautiful, but also pricey).
+The increase in the price of brass pushed the case back to polished aluminum.
 Still today's sole manufacturer, ChronoArt's improved Auroras are the longest lasting, most sophisticated and pleasing Aurora light show yet and return to the original polished aluminum case design of the 1970s.